About

 Welcome!

-My name is Cassie J. Brownell and I am currently an Assistant Professor in the Language and Literacies Program at the Ontario Institute for Studies in Education within the University of Toronto.
-I received my doctorate in Curriculum, Instruction, and Teacher Education--with a language and literacies specialization and certificates in qualitative research and urban education--from Michigan State University in 2018.
+My name is Cassie J. Brownell and I am currently an Assistant Professor in the Department of Curriculum, Teaching, and Learning at the Ontario Institute for Studies in Education within the University of Toronto.
+I received my doctorate in Curriculum, Instruction, and Teacher Education–with a literacies specialization and certificates in qualitative research and urban education–from Michigan State University in 2018.

 Originally from Montana, I graduated from Marquette University in Milwaukee, Wisconsin in 2008 with a B.A. in Social Welfare and Justice and a minor in Justice and Peace Studies.
-I began my career in education as an elementary teacher in post-Katrina New Orleans.
-While teaching, I obtained a Master of Elementary Education as well as a special education certificate from the University of Notre Dame.
-As a transdisciplinary scholar, my research critically considers the politics of identity and language in contemporary schooling.
-In my role as an undergraduate educator, I seek to create active engagement opportunities by challenging students to interrogate the histories of their home, current, and future communities, and to engage civically in their local communities.
+I began my career in education as an early childhood teacher in post-Katrina New Orleans.
+While teaching, I obtained a Master of Elementary Education (K-6) as well as a special education certificate from the University of Notre Dame.
+As an interdisciplinary scholar, my research critically considers the politics of identity, literacies, and civics in contemporary schooling.
+In my role as a teacher educator, I seek to create active engagement opportunities by challenging students to interrogate the histories of their home, current, and future communities, and to engage civically in their local communities.